 Main benefits

-It encourages problem-solving with a strategic approach, forcing the child to define priorities in separating colors and shapes.
+It encourages problem-solving with a strategic approach, forcing the child to prioritize the separation of colors and shapes.
 It improves attention to detail and the ability to discern visual patterns, skills relevant to multiple academic areas.
 It favors the development of collaboration and communication if the puzzle is assembled in a group, enabling the sharing of methods and results.
 It stimulates interest in specific themes (science, history, popular culture), which can be explored in greater depth later.

 Puzzles for – teenagers aged 12 to 16

 Adolescence is marked by the search for references and the definition of interests and identities.
-During this period, puzzles can play a role in emotional regulation, since continuous concentration on a task such as assembling a puzzle can reduce anxiety levels and provide a space for individual reflection.
-At the same time, when shared with friends or family, it becomes a social activity that can balance the intensive use of technology.
+During this period, puzzles can play a role in emotional regulation, as continuous concentration on a task like assembling a jigsaw puzzle can reduce anxiety levels and provide space for individual reflection.
+At the same time, when shared with friends or family, it becomes a social activity that can balance intensive technology use.

-To keep teenagers interested, it is useful to choose themes that reflect their preferences: music, TV series or elements that refer to different subcultures (anime, gaming universe, famous bands).
-In addition, 3D versions, with detailed architectural constructions, provide a challenge and reinforce logical ordering skills.
+To keep teens engaged, it's helpful to choose themes that reflect their preferences: music, television series, or elements that reference different subcultures (anime, gaming universes, famous bands).
+Furthermore, 3D versions, with detailed architectural structures, increase the challenge and reinforce logical ordering skills.

 Characteristics of Ideal Puzzles